4 Signs Of A Seized Engine And Can You Fix It?

 Can a Seized Engine be Rebuilt?

 There’s always the option to rebuild a car engine, but labor costs can become astronomical depending on what the problem is.
 Before getting an estimate, the mechanic will have to pull the engine apart to look for irreparable damage.
-Mainly, the mechanic won’t want to see a rod through the engine block.
+If the mechanic sees a rod through the engine block, it spells trouble.

-Additionally, if the engine has overheated, it might have warped internal components, thereby degrading the durability.
+Additionally, if the engine has overheated, it might have warped internal components, thereby degrading its durability.
 In most cases, it just makes sense to replace the engine.

 Seized Engine Fix Costs